vercel/next.js/docs/api-reference/cli.md

 - **First Load JS** – The number of assets downloaded when visiting the page from the server.
 The amount of JS shared by all is shown as a separate metric.

 The first load is colored green, yellow, or red.
 Aim for green for performant applications.

+## Telemetry

+Next.js collects **completely anonymous** telemetry data about general usage.
+Participation in this anonymous program is optional, and you may opt-out if you'd not like to share any information.

+To learn more about Telemetry, [please read this document](https://nextjs.org/telemetry/).